Orc (Blake): Character

 In Blake's myth, Orc is seen as the first child of Los with Enitharmon and sometimes either replaced in that position by another or not mentioned as a child at all.
 In the Four Zoas, the children of Los represent a just form of wrath, pity, frustrated desire and logic, which serve as an analysis of Orc's being.
 Orc's creation was based on the split between Los and Enitharmon, and he transformed from a worm into the form of a serpent.
 Based on Orc's relationship with Enitharmon, there is a split between him and Los.
 Los uses the Chains of Jealousy to bind Orc upon a mountain, and Orc becomes part of the rock.
 While bound, his imagination is able to exist in a cave located in Urizen's kingdom, which wakes up Urizen.
 When Urizen seeks out Orc, Orc is freed as he changes into a serpent.
 The form is corrupted and he is turned into a satanic image.
 Orc spends his time rebelling against Urizen, and it is only when Urizen stops fighting Orc that Orc is able to become Luvah.

 Orc is a force of revolution, revival, and of passion who is the polar opposite to Urizen, the cruel and tyrannous god.
 Orc is the force of new life in the cycle and Urizen represents the older version of Orc that dies at the end of the cycle.
 As such, Orc and Urizen appear in their evolution from one to the other in the "Seven Eyes of God", or the seven historical cycles of Blake's myth.
 Each cycle is divided into three phases, which begins with Orc's birth and then describes Orc's binding, which is connected to the time in a human's life where they are at their imaginative greatness.
 This is followed by the creation of abstract religion and a view of the universe as mechanical.
 This is then followed by rationalism, which led to Aristotle, Bacon, Locke and other empirical-based scientists.
 The second phase is where Urizen takes over the fallen world, which is represented by the Enlightenment in the seventh cycle.
 This leads to materialism, the death of the soul, and warfare.
 This phase ends with prophets declaring that Orc will appear.
-The third phase describes an Orc's crucifixion and a return of human life to nature.
+The third phase describes Orc's crucifixion and a return of human life to nature.